 Ageless, We watch celebrities do it with apparent ease, so how do we keep ourselves looking as good as the stars?

 In your 20s, 30-somethings, 40s and up sunscreen, sunscreen, sunscreen!
 80% of all ageing can be directly related to exposure to sunlight.
-Even sun damage acquired in your 20s will show up later in life as wrinkles and age spots.
+To remain ageless use sunscreen, even in Ireland!
+Early sun damage acquired in your 20s will show up later in life as wrinkles and age spots.
 By the time you reach your 30s, skin cell turnover is slower.
 Environmental damage from pollution, smoke and sunlight begins to take its toll on the dermis, causing collagen fibres to loosen and the skin start to lose its tone.
 Fine lines and wrinkles develop.

-By now, you should have established a daily skincare regime that involves anti aging (two or three times a week), cleansing, and hydrating and SPF sun protection for your skin.
+By now, you should have established a daily skincare regime to help you remain ageless.
+A skincare routine that involves anti aging retinol based product (two or three times a week).
+Yes cleansing, and hydrating are essential but SPF sun protection for your skin is the one thing that will keep you ageless in this decade of your life.
 It’s important to maintain a balanced diet consisting of fresh fruits, vegetables, grains and fish, which are high in antioxidants such as Vitamins C, B, E and A. These vitamins counteract free radicals in your body and help the skin to repair itself, produce the enzymes that stabilize collagen production, and stay moist and healthy.

 In your 40s, collagen fibres decrease in number, stiffen and break apart.
 Elastic fibres lose some of their elasticity, thicken into clumps and fray.
-This results in the skin forming deeper furrows known as lines and wrinkles.
+This results in the skin forming deeper furrows known as lines and wrinkles, not what you want to remain ageless!
 In addition, loss of fat in the skin’s subcutaneous layer leaves your skin more fragile, whereas the dermis will continue to lose its elasticity.

 A rich, nourishing serum is important.
 During this time, the stratum corneum (the outer layer of the epidermis) starts to grow even thicker, as dead skin cells hang around for longer.
 If you are not already using an exfoliant regularly, now is a good time to get into the habit.